-The Cabin Project, made up of four Portland-based women, is an indie rock band whose sound stems from haunting choruses, three-part harmonies, pedals, synths and string sections.
+The Cabin Project, made up of four Portland-based women, is an indie rock band whose sound stems from haunting choruses, two-part harmonies, pedals, synths and string sections.
 The songs are musically expansive, yet retain an intimacy similar to that of The National, Warpaint and Bon Iver.

 Born in an attic "cabin" studio lined with Douglas Fir, the band started as a project of Katie Sawicki, a former-folksinger from Brooklyn who became inspired by electric guitars, keys, synthesizers, and balancing all three onstage.
 After moving to the Pacific Northwest in 2008, Sawicki sought out musicians to collaborate with, leading her to musical partner Zanny Geffel, an orchestral drummer, rooted in jazz and percussion, with a preponderance for poetry and onstage mayhem.
 Rebekah Hanson (collaborator on both Sine EP and Unfolded), Jean Mastaler and Kelly Clifton create the band’s strings and bass section.

 The Cabin Project released their second album, Heliotrope, in October of 2012.
 The album came together after passing demos back and forth between coasts and collaborating with a variety of talented musicians from all over the country.
 The Cabin Project has worked hard to build the community of influences and collaborations that surround Heliotrope, and what results is a culminated sound that chimes earnest, reverent, and full of warmth.
 Sine EP was the first collaborative effort of all three musicians in the group.